 DH10B Electrocompetent E. coli Cells

-GoldBio’s DH10B Electrocompetent E. coli cells offer the highest transformation efficiencies of ≥5 x 1010 cfu/µg plasmid DNA, which are ideal for applications requiring high transformation efficiencies, such as with cDNA or gDNA library construction.
+GoldBio’s DH10B Electrocompetent E. coli cells are high efficiency cells, ≥2 x 108 cfu/µg plasmid DNA, suitable for a wide variety of applications requiring high transformation efficiencies, such as cloning and subcloning, as well as working with either cDNA or gDNA library construction.
 DH10B Electrocompetent E. coli cells have multiple features including the ɸ80lacZ∆M15 marker, which provides α-complementation of the β-galactosidase gene with blue/white screening protocol.
 These cells also have the mcrA genotypic marker and the mcrBC, mrr deletion, which allows for cloning of DNA that contains methylcytosine and methyladenine.
+Here, we present a detailed protocol for electroporation using DH10B Electrocompetent E. coli cells.

 Competent cell type: ElectroCompetent